Faculty Mentor Training

 The TEAM ADVANCE curriculum is adapted from Entering Mentoring, developed by the Center for the Improvement of Mentored Experiences in Research (CIMER), and emphasizes equitable and intersectional mentoring skills and practices to support faculty mentees of diverse backgrounds and experiences.
 Sessions include guided discussion, evidence-based practices, case studies and activities.
 Participants also have access to online learning modules and web-based resources.
 Faculty who complete the curriculum will receive a certificate of completion and recognition from the Office of the Provost, TEAM ADVANCE, and the Center for Faculty Excellence.

-With the conclusion of the Spring 2021 workshop series, TEAM ADVANCE has trained 90 faculty mentors representing departments across campus.
+With the conclusion of the Fall 2021 workshop series, TEAM ADVANCE has trained over 100 faculty mentors representing departments across campus.

 Intersectionality and Equitable Mentoring

 Friday, February 4, 1:30 to 4:30 PM

 Mentoring and Providing Feedback